turingschool/backend-curriculum-site/module1/lessons/translating_code_to_classes.md

 fizz            = SuperFizz.new(3).run
 buzz            = SuperFizz.new(5).run
-supper          = SuperFizz.new(7).run # bad variable name but super is taken in Ruby ;)
+supper          = SuperFizz.new(7).run # bad variable name but super is taken in Ruby ;) flat            = SuperFizz.new(8).run
 ```

+(**Note:** We added several checks at the end of the file above so we can make sure that our changes don't break functionality.)

 *   By creating an `attr_reader`, we have allowed ourselves access to a method named `num` that holds the number we passed in when we created a new instance of `SuperFizz.new`